aliceraffaele/aliceraffaele.github.io/_pages/publications.md

 &nbsp;

 # Submitted:
-- Alice Raffaele, Matteo Zavatteri, Fabio Bazzoli, Marco Gussago, and Romeo Rizzi. *A two-phase approach to evaluate and optimize an interlibrary loan service: the case study of Provincia di Brescia*.
-October 2022. *Invited revision*
 - Alice Raffaele and Matteo Zavatteri. *Reducing the Number of Disjuncts in DTPs*.
 August 2022.
 - Matteo Zavatteri, Alice Raffaele, Dario Ostuni, and Romeo Rizzi. *An Interdisciplinary Experimental Evaluation on the Disjunctive Temporal Problem*.
 July 2022. *Invited revision*
 - Alice Raffaele and Romeo Rizzi. *A new decomposition for the Monotone Boolean Duality problem*.
 July 2021.